-6. Potential Environmental Impacts of the Proposed Action and Alternatives - Use of the New Product
+6. Potential Environmental Impacts of the Proposed Action and Alternative - Use of the New Product

 The Agency evaluated potential impacts to resources in the environment that may be affected by use of the new product and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
-Included in the information the Agency considered were the projected market volumes (Confidential Appendix 2) for the new product and the documented decline in cigarette use in the United States.
+Included in the information the Agency considered were the projected market volumes for the new product (Confidentail Appendix 2) and the documented decline in cigarette use in the United States.